 Who can be a Bay to Sound Neighbors Volunteer?

 Our volunteers are a talented group with widely varied backgrounds.
 Each person is motivated by a desire to serve others and make a positive difference in our community.
 A number of Bay to Sound Neighbors members also act as volunteers, while non-member volunteers are also recruited from the community.

 Requirements include a CORI check and participation in an orientation/training class.
 To provide rides, we need a copy of your driver’s license, first page of your car insurance and your car registration.

 We are always looking for volunteers to provide services to our members.
 Are you a computer whiz or database manager?
 Perhaps an excellent gardener?
 Or maybe you’re a person with a knack for repairing bicycles or other mechanisms that break.
 Or one who helps folks get organized.
 We would love to give you the opportunity to share your skills with your neighbors through Bay to Sound Neighbors!

 How are member requests handled?

-Members may request a service on our website, send an e-mail, or call our office with all personal requests.
+Members may request a service by calling our office or sending an email with all personal requests.
 When we receive a member request for service, we will coordinate the request from the member to be filled by one of our volunteers.